de-dh/TP65-receiver-mpy/README.md

 ## Hardware Setup
-The RX470C-V01 module (RX) only needs one GPIO pin for data transmission.
+The RX470C-V01 module (RX) only needs one GPIO pin for communication with the MCU.
 It can be supplied with either 5V or 3.3V.
 RX has two identical digital output (DO) pins, either of them may be used.
 <img align="right" src="img/Setup.jpg" width="250" height="auto" />